 With all the work that has occurred to date, I was practically packing my suitcase when COVID-19 kicked off... rats!! (bats!) and things became extremely uncertain/delayed again (someone was toying with me up there).

-I recently backed up my Zombs folder though, and was pretty astonished by how long it took, so thought I'd share the stats: 5,651 files across 415 folders weighing in at 24.8gb... it's funny as some properties have been sold with a single piece of A4 paper, sometimes just one line, but I'm an outsider trying to create something huge, so leg-work has to be done.
-But, as they say, when you do something you love, it doesn't feel like work at all.
+I recently backed up my Zombs folder though, and was pretty astonished by how long it took, so thought I'd share the stats: 5,651 files across 415 folders weighing in at 24.8gb... it's funny as some shows have been sold with a single piece of paper, sometimes just one line, but I'm an outsider trying to create something huge, so leg-work has to be done.

-If there's one thing that pleased me over the last year, it was climate related data regarding the first lock-down: nature replenishing itself across the world, tangibly cleaner air, species once pushed out of homes starting to prod their noses back in - unfortunately this was all too short-lived, but it does prove a thing or two, which might be enough of a start.
+If there's one thing I did enjoy from the whole lock-down episode, it was some pull-back on climate related shenanigans, particularly with regard to our lovely animals: nature replenishing itself across the world, tangibly cleaner air, species once pushed out of homes starting to prod their noses back in - unfortunately this was all too short-lived, but it does prove a thing or two about what's achievable..!

 TO BE CONTINUED...